Caroline-A/Medical_education/Cristin.md

 > However, importantly, more than 80% of all ME articles were not published in ME journals.
 The 13 ME journals that existed, even briefly, during the 50 year period published only 18% of all ME articles (n = 14 753).

 #### Search
+Note that this search will also find any journals containing "academic medicine", "medical education"

 ```
 IF CONTAINS(LOWER([journal]),	"academic medicine"	)